Key Takeaways

 Research consistently demonstrates meditation’s effectiveness for managing chronic anger when practiced regularly.
 Meditation creates measurable changes in brain regions associated with emotional regulation, particularly the amygdala (which processes threat responses) and the prefrontal cortex (responsible for judgment and impulse control).

-Regular practice strengthens the neural connections that allow for pause between trigger and response, creating the crucial space needed for choosing different reactions.
+Regular practice strengthens the neural connections that allow for pause between trigger and response, creating the space needed for choosing different reactions.

 Should I avoid my anger triggers completely?